-Project participants in are: Baron Capers, Chelsea de la Rosa, Stephanie Eller, Riley Hodnet, Amanda Lair-Barnett, Jenaveve Lester, Mario Munguia (PJC graduate), Anita O'Neal, Alex Ricketts, Montel Thomas, Candra Wyatt, and Susan Moore.
+Project participants are: Baron Capers, Chelsea de la Rosa, Stephanie Eller, Riley Hodnet, Amanda Lair-Barnett, Jenaveve Lester, Mario Munguia (PJC graduate), Anita O'Neal, Alex Ricketts, Montel Thomas, Candra Wyatt, and Susan Moore

 Come out and enjoy the art and the fresh air!

-Our 130-mile Northeast Texas Trail from Farmersville to New Boston made the Cover Page and Story of the 2013 November issue of the Texas Parks & Wildlife Magazine.
+Our 130-mile Northeast Trail from Farmersville to New Boston made the Cover Page and story pf the 2013 November issue of the Texas Parks & Wildlife Magazine.